Mixed Media Installation

 This work seeks truth through the methodical manipulation of a set number of variables and explores the anxieties created by subtle shifts in presentations of the same pieces of information.
 This process yields a deliberate but limited context for understanding, rendered in a dense collection of multi-layered cells.
-The accompanying video component puts these cells into motion, further blurring understanding while simultaneously putting another element into "real time."
+The accompanying video component puts these cells into motion and offers a medium of interpretation.
 The video is intended to be played on a loop as a nod to internet meme format.

 Each cell contains every possible combination of five variables.
 (1 2 3 4 5, 1 2 3 5 4, etc.) There are 120 possible combinations of five variables.
 These variables were handwritten, or individually considered, on 5x7" pieces of paper 120 times.

 The variables in each cell are arranged in a specific way.
 All variable combinations that begin with the number 1 are in their own row, combinations that begin with the number 2 are in their own row, etc. The rows are rearranged in each cell.
 For example, the first cell arranges the rows in the order of 1 2 3 4 5.
 The next cell rearranges the rows in the order of 1 2 3 5 4.
 A unique cell was created for each of the 120 combinations, reordering the rows to represent each possible arrangement.

 Each cell considers every possibility while also offering one demonstration of itself.

 Each handwritten paper was scanned, prepared for "print" and then laser-etched onto individual pieces of museum glass.
 Big thanks for the help (and patience!) of the good people at Innotech Laser.